crowdagger/crowbook/README.md

 -------

-While the main purpose of Crowbook is to be runned as a command line, the code is written as a library so if you want to build on it you can use it as such.
+While the main purpose of Crowbook is to be runned as a command line, the code is written as a library, so if you want to build on it you can use it as such.
 The code is currently badly documented (and badly in a general manner), but you can look at the generated documentation [here](http://lise-henry.github.io/rust/crowbook/).